 All staff at Downland School promote and provide an exceptionally warm, nurturing, friendly, and caring environment in which pupils can achieve their very best academically, personally, and socially.
 We have an over-arching approach called ‘The Downland Way’ that underpins the way we interact with each other.

 One of the fundamental driving forces behind this aim and approach is the school’s Support Team.
 Our Support Managers, alongside all staff, prioritise the personal and social wellbeing of our pupils, encompassing a wide variety of needs and strategies, including: health, social and moral education; behaviour management and emotional support.
 All of our pupils know that staff are available to support them beyond the classroom; they are encouraged to seek this support rather that ignore an escalating issue or concern.
 The school leadership team also strengthen this team further and often work within the department throughout the day.

-The personal development of each of our student is monitored and supported regularly by our Support team, made up of Mr Andrew Mauree (Support Manager) and we currently are waiting for a new member to join the team in September 2019.
-The team are highly experienced at working in collaboration with all staff to ensure we support our students in their emotional difficulties, as well as their triumphs, joys and victories.
+The personal development of each of our pupils is monitored and supported regularly by our Support team, made up of Mr Andrew Mauree and Ms Sarah Gittins (Support Managers).
+The team are highly experienced at working in collaboration with all staff to ensure we support our pupils in their emotional difficulties, as well as their triumphs, joys and victories.

-The school takes any incidents of bullying very seriously and will not condone bullying under any circumstance.
-Bullying is always recorded, follow-up action taken, and we aim to deal with any reports swiftly and fairly.
-This may involve restorative work with the students and meetings involving parents.
+Bullying and racism are always recorded, follow-up action taken, and we aim to deal with any reports swiftly and fairly.
+This may involve restorative work with the pupils and meetings involving parents/ carers.
 The aim is to resolve any issues, working together for a positive outcome.
 This will often be carried out by exploring feelings, as well as what has happened or has been said.
-Serious incidents of bullying are dealt with through the disciplinary procedure and, where necessary, further counselling is given.
+Serious incidents of bullying or racism are dealt with through the disciplinary procedure and, where necessary, further counselling is given or action is taken.